nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="why"></a>Why is this a better design?

-The Impossible design is built entirely around **bicycles**, **bike-sized electric vehicles**, and **sheltered streets** with **no interestions**.
+The Impossible design is built entirely around **bicycles**, **bike-sized electric vehicles**, and **sheltered streets** with **no intersections**.
 At first blush, it's hard to imagine that this is a practical design.
 It doesn't seem like an entire city could have no buses, trains, or cars, and still manage to move millions of people a day with reduced travel times and increased travel ranges.

 It **seems** impossible, because cars **seem** like fast, long-range vehicles, and buses and trains **seem** like high-capacity transit.